rcsgrv/EclipseSoftwareHelpDesk/README.md

 ### Environment Configuration

 For security purposes, the .env file has not been committed.

-1. Create a copy of the example file:
+A copy of .env.example will need to be created by running the following in the terminal:

 copy .env.example .env

-2. Open .env and ensure that it contains:
+Once the .env file is created, open it and ensure that it contains:

 SECRET_KEY=developmentsecretkey123
-DATABASE_URL=sqlite:///EclipseSoftwareHelpDesk.db
+DATABASE_URL=sqlite:///developmentdatabase.db

 This ensures that the application has a secret key and a database to connect to.